Honey and the Squirrel

 Honey and the Squirrel is a serial romance about an heiress running a winery and a SEAL-Single Dad-Mountain Man, complete with jerky ex-boyfriends, insta-lust, and a matchmaking squirrel.
-This romantic comedy stands alone with no cheating, but is full of cliffhangers as it's being released one chapter at a time.
+This romantic comedy stands alone with no cheating, but is full of cliffhangers as it's being released one chapter at a time, approximately once a month, in the Pipster Report.
 It will eventually end with a beautifully sappy happily ever after.

 Honey Wellington (aka a horny billionheiress)